-Here are some simple tips and strategies for handling and storing food from Eileen Molloy M.S, RD/ LD, C.D.E., courtesy of the Maine Academy of Nutrition & Dietetics.
+Here are some simple tips and strategies for handling and storing food from registered dietitian Eileen Molloy courtesy of the Maine Academy of Nutrition & Dietetics.
 We want the fun to keep going on before and after your picnic, barbecue, or camping trip.

 You have likely heard it by now, but it is very important to keep cold foods cold (and hot foods hot) in order to prevent food poisoning.
 This really applies to perishable foods such as meats, chicken, cheese, milk products, eggs, and salads made from them.
 Keep them in a cooler on ample ice (use freezer gel packs, on top of the food) until serving or cooking time.

 Definitely, avoid putting hot foods or hot leftovers into the cooler with the cold foods because it will increase the temperature in the cooler and put everything into the “danger zone”— the temperature range between 40°- 140° degrees, at which bacteria that is naturally present in some foods begin to multiply rapidly.
 Cold foods should stay below 40° degrees and hot foods above 140° degrees.
 To help keep cold foods cold longer, keep your beverages in a separate cooler (this will result in

 Cold foods should stay below 40° degrees and hot foods above 140° degrees.
 To help keep cold foods cold longer, keep your beverages in a separate cooler (this will result in less frequent opening of the cooler) and also make it easier to find things.

 Avoiding cross contamination is crucial for food safety.
 Bacteria can spread quickly and easily when food and food juices mix.